quicwg/multipath/draft-ietf-quic-multipath.md

 PATH_ABANDON frames contain the following fields:

 Path Identifier:
-: The Path Identifier of the Destination Connection ID used by the receiver of the frame to send packets over the path to abandon.
+: The Path Identifier to abandon.

 Error Code:
 : A variable-length integer that indicates the reason for abandoning